Measurement of the small-scale 3D Lyman-$\alpha$ forest power spectrum: Application to SDSS quasar spectra

 The cross-spectra measured in the redshift bins $z=2.2$ and 2.4 are given in Fig.~\ref{fig:P_cross_eBOSS}.
 The error bars represent only statistical uncertainties.
 The published measurement of \p1 from eBOSS~\cite{Chabanier:2018rga}, depicted in dotted lines, can be compared to our estimation of $P_{\times}(\theta = 0)$.
 A discrepancy is observed at small values of $k_{\parallel}$, and this is expected due to several factors.
 To start with, we did not implement a correction due to the continuum fitting.
 Additionally, we used the SDSS DR16 data set, whereas~\cite{Chabanier:2018rga} relied on the DR14 data set.
 Furthermore, we employed a different DLA catalog for masking.
 Lastly, our measurement includes absorption features from the \lya~forest, along with a subdominant contribution from metals that we have not accounted for: metal correlations\footnote{Correlations between \lya~and Si lines are not subtracted, and visible as wiggles in both our measurement and that of~\cite{Chabanier:2018rga}.} were subtracted using sideband data in~\cite{Chabanier:2018rga}, resulting in $\lesssim 10$~\% corrections.

-The angular separation bins used to compute \px, together with their associated pair statistics, are given in Table~\ref{tab:Stat_eBOSS}.
-The lowest bin is $\theta_{\rm min}=0.013^{\circ}$.
+The angular separation bins we choose to compute \px~are centered around 0.013$^{\circ}$, 0.01$^{\circ}$, 0.03$^{\circ}$, followed by a regular binning of width 0.01$^{\circ}$ ranging from 0.05$^{\circ}$ to 0.29$^{\circ}$, and finally 0.35$^{\circ}$, 0.45$^{\circ}$ and 0.55$^{\circ}$.
+Pair statistics for some of these bins are given in Table~\ref{tab:Stat_eBOSS}.
 The comparison between the small number of pairs used to compute \px~at small non-zero angular separations and the case where $\theta=0$ (\p1), highlights how challenging this measurement is.

 Nevertheless, our analysis reveals that for both $z=2.2$ and 2.4, a clear detection is found across a range of $\theta$ and $k_{\parallel}$ values.
 To confirm this detection, we perform a null test, which we refer to as the shuffling test.
 In this test, we permute the angular separations assigned to each line-of-sight pair.
 Consequently, the shuffled \px~is the result of correlations between lines-of-sight that are effectively separated by large angular distances over the sky.
 The resulting shuffled \px~values are depicted as solid lines in Fig.~\ref{fig:P_cross_eBOSS}: notably, their average hovers around zero, and it is evident that the distribution of unshuffled \px~points differs from that of the shuffled \px.
 Moreover, we checked that the measured dispersion of the shuffled \px~points is compatible with our corresponding calculated statistical error bars.